vlayer-xyz/vlayer/book/src/appendix/architecture/prover.md

 However, all input should be considered insecure.
 Therefore, validity of all the state and storage needs to be proven.

 > **Note:** In off-chain execution, the notion of the current block doesn't exist, hence we always access Ethereum at a specific historical block.
-The block number can be the latest mined block available on the network.
+The block number doesn't have to be the latest mined block available on the network.
 This is different than the current block inside on-chain execution, which can access the state at the moment of execution of the given transaction.

 To deliver all necessary proofs, the following steps are performed: